 New and upgraded cycling infrastructure should meet the minimum criteria outlined below.
 The criteria have been established with regard to relevant Austroads and DoT guides.
-Table 1, Table 2 and Table 3 summarise the adopted minimum width criteria for shared pathways and on-road cycle lanes respectively.
+Table 1, Table 2 and Table 3 summarise the adopted minimum width criteria for shared pathways, two-way bicycle paths and on-road cycle lanes respectively.

 Notwithstanding these adopted minimum standards, all upgrades and new infrastructure should consider the guidelines set within the Austroads Guide to Road Design Part 6A Paths for Walking and Cycling.
 In particular, widths may need to increase to meet the operational characteristics and user needs of the individual routes.
-Similarly, consideration should be given to separation of pedestrians and cyclists where there are safety or conflict issues.
+Similarly, consideration should be given to separation of pedestrians and cyclists where there are safety or conflict issues, such as where there are high volumes of pedestrians and/or cyclists.
 This analysis will form part of the detailed design of individual upgrades and new infrastructure provision.

 SHARED PATHWAYS MINIMUM WIDTH

 IN METRES

 Recreation/open space reserves within townships

-High volume areas, such as Foreshore All other locations 3.0m 2.5m
+High volume areas, such as Foreshore 3.0m

+All other locations 2.5m

 Road reserves

-Abutting front of property boundaries with no clearance Abutting rear/side of property boundaries Abutting front of property boundaries with clearance Abutting school boundaries 3.0m 2.5m 2.5m 2.5m
+Abutting front of property boundaries with no clearance 3.0m

+Abutting rear/side of property boundaries 2.5m

+Abutting front of property boundaries with clearance 2.5m

+Abutting school boundaries 2.5m

 Outside of townships 2.0m